 Rockingham Wild Encounters commitment to continual improvement has been recognized at a state and national level.
 The Swim with Wild Dolphins Tour has won 3 state ecotourism awards in 2001, 2002 and 2003.
 In 2004 the tour was inducted into the West Australian Tourism Hall of Fame and won the Australian Tourism Award for Ecotourism.

 More recently, Rockingham Wild Encounters has been recognized by the Rockingham & Kwinana Chamber of Commerce Regional Business Awards winning the 2014 Tourism Operator Award and 2015 Business of the Year.

-Rockingham Wild Encounters and Penguin Island are also featured on Tripadvisor and have once again received Certificates of Excellence for 2016.
+Rockingham Wild Encounters and Penguin Island are also featured on Trip Advisor and have proudly received Certificates of Excellence every year since 2012.